 The REI Stormhenge (men’s / women’s) is a unique waterproof shell that uses both down and synthetic insulation.
 It’s an impressive two-in-one jacket that can withstand the rigors of snow sports, climbing, and the absolute worst winter conditions.

-REI’s Stormhenge is the only truly waterproof option on our list, and we’ve put it through the wringer in brutal winter and spring conditions to make sure.
-Gear Analyst, Ian Krammer, has spent dozens of hours snowshoeing and hiking in sub-freezing temperatures above 11,000’ in the Colorado Rockies rocking the Stormhenge, and it’s offered unrivaled protection from the elements in sudden rain, pelting graupel, and whiteout blizzards.
+REI’s Stormhenge is the only truly waterproof option on our list, and we’ve tested it extensively in brutal winter and spring conditions.
+Gear Analyst Ian Krammer has spent dozens of hours snowshoeing and hiking in sub-freezing temperatures above 11,000’ in the Colorado Rockies wearing the Stormhenge, providing unrivaled protection from sudden rain, pelting graupel, and whiteout blizzards.

-While it’s not as versatile as two separate jackets for backcountry trips, we found the Stormhenge has lots of details that make it an easy choice from fall til spring.
+While it’s not as versatile as having two separate jackets for backcountry trips, we found the Stormhenge to have plenty of thoughtful details that make it an easy choice from fall to spring.
 Synthetic insulation lines the hood, underarms, and cuffs for faster drying.
-We also love that it has pit zips to dump excess body heat when on the move, and a two-way zipper for easy access to a belay loop for climbing.
-And, the fleece-lined hand warmer pockets are among the deepest, softest, and warmest on this list.
+We also love the pit zips to release excess body heat when on the move and the two-way zipper for easy access to a belay loop when climbing.
+Additionally, the fleece-lined hand warmer pockets are among the deepest, softest, and warmest on this list.

 Our biggest complaints about the Stormhenge come down to fit and weight.
 The hood is a bit large, even with a helmet on, and the general bulkiness of the jacket isn’t as flattering as many other down options we tested.
 And, at a hair shy of two pounds, this is one of the heaviest jackets on the list, so we wouldn’t recommend this one for backpacking or trekking – but it’s a stellar choice for lower-heart rate adventures.